 - Conversion Rate Optimisation (CRO)

-The SizeGenetics brand is popular in many different countries, some of which such as Canada, serve users in multiple countries, and this added yet another level of complexity to our setup.
-How were we to serve users the correct language while also providing them with a user experience tailored to their geographic location to give them realistic expectations of shipping and guarantees?
+The brands we work with are popular in many different countries, some of which (such as Canada), serve users in multiple countries, and this added yet another level of complexity to our setup.
+How were we to serve users the correct language while also providing them with a user experience tailored to their geographic location to give them realistic expectations of shipping, price, and guarantees?

 WHAT DID OUR PREVIOUS SETUP LOOK LIKE?